-The Bishop of Victoria and Hong Kong and the Vicar of Waltham Abbey dedicated the finished church St Thomas the Apostle and Martyr in September 1902.
+The Bishop of Victoria and Hong Kong and the Vicar of Waltham Abbey dedicated the finished church St Thomas’ the Apostle and Martyr in September 1902.

-The Buxton family continued to support the church as is evident by the donations of the baptismal font and copy of Raphael’s 1517 painting The Transfiguration, which still hangs in the church today, along with other items such as the church bell, alms dishes and communion rails in 1910.
+The Buxton family continued to support the church as is evident by the donations of the baptismal font and a copy of Raphael’s 1517 painting The Transfiguration, which still hangs in the church today, along with other items such as the church bell, alms dishes and communion rails in 1910.

-From the beginning there was a strong desire amongst the congregation for St Thomas’ to be a fully functioning Parish church, which over the next decades was rigorously opposed by the Vicar of Waltham Abbey.
-In view of this Lord Buxton retained ownership of the church and land which in turn lead to the establishment of a burial ground at the back of the church.
+From the beginning there was a strong desire among the congregation for St Thomas’ to be a fully functioning Parish church, but this was initially denied.
+In view of this Lord Buxton retained ownership of the church and surrounding land which in turn lead to the establishment of a burial ground at the back of the church.

 From the outset the congregation were resolved to fund their own needs.
-They did this by an annual sale of works, a tradition which continues to this day in the much-loved St Thomas Summer and Christmas Fairs.
+They did this by an annual sale of works, a tradition which continues to this day in the much-loved St Thomas’ Summer and Christmas Fairs.

 When the Buxtons moved to Norfolk in the 1920s their former house became a Barnardo’s home and the children from there could be seen each week walking up Horseshoe Hill in crocodile formation to attend church.

 During the critical days of 1940-41 when invasion across the English Channel was a real possibility St Thomas’s held daily prayer services while members of the congregation who had not been drafted joined the local Defense League.

 The lych gate was built in memory of all of those from the village who had died in both world wars and was dedicated in 1950.